How to Use a Private Placement Memorandum to Evaluate a Private Equity Real Estate Investment

 Competing funds – Management launches a new fund with the same strategy as an earlier fund, creating conflicts between allocation of investments between the funds

-The above-listed sections are those commonly found in most PPMs, but it is not the exclusive list.
+The above-listed sections are those commonly found in most private placement memorandums, but it is not the exclusive list.
 Other sections, such as “Tax,” “ERISA,” “Legal Matters” and “Conflicts,” are equally pervasive and should also be read with considerable scrutiny by any prospective investor.
-As you are reading the private placement memorandum, if you find any information that seems odd, inconsistent, or otherwise incomprehensible, you should contact the issuer and the issuer’s management team should be available to respond promptly.
+As you are reading the PPM, if you find any information that seems odd, inconsistent, or otherwise incomprehensible, you should contact the issuer and the issuer’s management team should be available to respond promptly.